Worklytics/psoxy/docs/aws/cloud-shell.md

 # AWS - Getting Started with Cloud Shell

-**YMMV; we've found that as of Aug 2022, this is not a great option as people will often hit AWS's 1GB limit for cloudshell.
+**YMMV; we've found people often hit AWS's 1GB limit for cloud shell disk size.
 In such a scenario, use your local machine, or a VM/container elsewhere in AWS**

 1. clone the repo
 ```shell